← Back to Blog

 Effectiveness: 1/5 — Works only against legitimate telemarketers

-The problem: the calls that are destroying your parent's peace are not from legitimate telemarketers checking the DNC registry.
+The problem: the calls destroying peace are not from legitimate telemarketers checking the DNC registry.
 They are from criminals — IRS impersonators, Medicare scammers, Social Security fraud rings — who treat the DNC registry as irrelevant.
 The FTC's own data confirms that the overwhelming majority of complaints filed are from people whose numbers are already registered.
 The DNC registry is a necessary first step, not a solution.

 Privacy cost: None.
 DoNotCall.gov is a U.S. government service.
+Cost: Free.
+Best for: Reducing solicitations from legitimate businesses.

 Effectiveness: 2/5 — Labels spam but doesn't stop the phone from ringing